ElijahWilson-Kelly/superpy/README.md

 Before you can start buying items you first need to create a company.
 This can be done with the create-company command like so.

 ```
-python main.py create-company [COMPANY_NAME]
+python SuperPy create-company --name [COMPANY_NAME]
 ```

-we can do this to create multiple companies to keep track of inventory in multiple stores.
+This allows you to keep track of different stock for different stores.

 **Warning** _If you try to create a company that already exists you will be asked whether you would like to reset the company.
-This will remove all data from the company and cannot be undone_
+This will remove all data from the company and cannot be undone._

 ---

 #### Switching between companies

 A newly created company is automatacally made the current selected company.
-To switch between companies we use the change-company command
+To switch between companies we use the change-company command.

 ```
-python main.py change-company [COMPANY_NAME]
+python SuperPy change-company --name [COMPANY_NAME]
 ```

 _If the company does not yet exist you will be asked if you would like to create the company._